Example 1 - High-mass stars.

 This example is the fit to the high-mass stars presented in Jeffries et al (2007).
 The output files are given in the download in a directory called Example1, but you should create a clean directory to try it in.
 The precise inputs to the programs are given in a series of files with the suffix .in also in the Example1 directory.

 First we run monte to create the 2D isochrone.
 We will need a mass range of 1 to 16 solar masses.
-We will use the Geneva isochrones (model 9) and V vs B-V (CMD colour 24).
-We require a binary fraction of 0.5.
+We will use the Geneva isochrones with the colours supplied with the isochrones (option 0), specifically V vs B-V. We require a binary fraction of 0.5.
 Since we only require one age, we set the age "range" to go from log10(age) is 7 to 7.

 Now you need to run grid.
 The input data catalogue is called ubv.cat (which you can copy from CMDfit/Example1).
 This has U-B as well as B-V in it, so you'll be prompted for which colours you want (numbers 1 and 2 on the list).
 Next you can add an extra uncertainty to the magnitudes and colours of each star.
 This is added in quadrature to the uncertainties given in the data file.
 In this case, though, you should give the extra uncertainty to be added as zero.
 Next come the details of the isochrones you are using.
-Again you require model 9, and the log10(age) range is 7 to 7.
-You should search a distance modulus range of 9.7 to 10.5, with 100 points in the "grid".
+The log10(age) range is 7 to 7, and you should search a distance modulus range of 9.7 to 10.5, with 100 points in the "grid".
 Finally, E(B-V)=0.20.
-You are now asked for the maximum range of tau-squared which is to be allowed (i.e. between the best fitting and worst fitting points).
-This should be set to a negative number, i.e. we don't want any clipping.
-It could be set to 20, and any data point which would normally exceed this limit is, as explained in the paper, "soft clipped" to this value.
+You are now asked for the fraction of stars which are members, and as this is a good membership list the answer is 1.

 Finally, if you want to work out a confidence interval you need to run uncer.
 It automatically reads the file which is the tau-squared grid from grid (grid.fit) and writes a file called uncer.out, which is the tau-squared levels for given percentage confidence levels.
 It prints the 68 percent confidence level to the screen, which it should say is a tau-squared of 382.
 If you look back at grid.fit.asc you find this gives you a 68 percent confidence interval in distance modulus of 10.06 to 10.18, but again these numbers are also printed to the screen.
 These values deviate slightly, but not significantly from those in Jeffries et al. partly because of randomness, but partly due to improvements in the technique and the software since that paper was published.